 Depending on the age of your child, you might also make things easier for them by explaining the very concept of daylight savings time:

 - Explain the seasons, and the difference in light-hours

 - Explain not just the process of daylight savings time, but also the benefits: We will have more time to play outside, it makes it easier to find your way.

 - Use a clock, and other props helpful for your explanation (fx.
 Pen and paper, globe)

 - Create perspective by mentioning that in some countries they don’t have Daylight Savings Time.

-Admittedly, Daylight Savings Time can be a difficult concept to explain, but if you can make your child understand it as something positive and meaningful, you’ve gained a lot already.
+Admittedly, to explain Daylight Savings Time can be difficult, but if you can make your child understand it as something positive and meaningful, you’ve gained a lot already.

 Naps are for children too!